 The challenge of packaging design is to surprise and provide new ways of connect with to the product.
 It is not always necessary to invent a package with the highest technology, but rather to search within the possibilities and combine ideas.
 Using a standard package, but an unusual one for certain types of products, does not require too much investment of time and money.

 The originality of a design should consist of using known resources, but combining them in a different way than the one we know.
-Standard packaging has a lot of potential in categories where it is not normally used.
+Standard food packaging services has a lot of potential in categories where it is not normally used.
 To mention just a few examples; ice cream in common jelly and marmalade glass jars, flexible packs with sprouts for solid food or carton packs for mineral water.
 Kleenex made a clever graphic intervention on a standard, but unusual, format for handkerchiefs, and completely changed the look of the package which boosted sales in the summer.
 Sweets in doypack?
 An appropriate package to preserve and show the originality of the shape and colors of these so striking candies.
 Sugarpova is the sweet brand of tennis player Maria Sharapova.
 On the other hand, the wefts and colors of the design have more of the fashion universe than of sweets.

 Practical And Functional